 Wifi: Non-ionizing form of radiation

 Another important thing to consider is that the radio frequency signals that Wifi and Bluetooth work on are non-ionizing forms of radiation.
 What this simply means is that these radio waves don’t have enough energy to affect or alter your DNA—the building blocks of life.
 Altering one’s DNA is bad, as it can open the door for life-threatening diseases.

 Now, a few studies have hinted that even non-ionizing radiation can have measurable effects on cells and tissues, but how serious they are is still subject to much debate.

 One such study conducted by the National Institutes of Health under the National Toxicology Program found a potential carcinogenic effect of radio waves on rats.
-A few hundred rats and mice were studied, and exposed to radio frequency radiation for a few hours.
+Several rats and mice were studied, and exposed to radio frequency radiation for a few hours.
 Six percent of the male rats exposed to the radiation were found to develop cancer.
 Interestingly, none of the female rats developed cancer.